Explain Your Family

 I started by laying out a simple user story (my own).
 From there, I added features that might help with each step of the user journey, then added details about what those features might entail.
 I then took those features and plotted them on an impact vs. effort plot and used that to decide what I would include in an MVP version of Explain Your Family.

-I realized that 90% of the value for my user story would be in creating and plotting people's basic details and mapping their relationships, so I thought up how that could be done as simply as possible (by sequentially adding people and managing their relationships) and built it.
+I realized that the major value prop for my user story would be in creating and plotting people's basic details and mapping their relationships, so I designed how I thought that could be done as simply as possible (conclusion: by sequentially adding people and managing their relationships) and built it.

 One key aspect of Explain Your Family is it doesn't require signing up or logging in, as this would be a significant barrier to entry, but you can edit your tree and share it with others (without fear of them editing it).

 The site is comprised of a Rails 5 API and an SPA built with Vue.js, Webpack and Bulma/Buefy.

 I decided to roll my own vanilla JS tree-rendering algorithm after exploring some existing choices and not finding anything that quite fit the needs of the project.